mitogen-hq/mitogen/docs/howitworks.rst

-Before forwarding or dispatching a message it has received, :py:class:`mitogen.core.Router` first looks up the corresponding :py:class:`mitogen.core.Stream` it would use to send responses towards the message source, and if the looked up stream does not match the stream on which the message was received, the message is discarded and a warning is logged.
+Before forwarding or dispatching a message it has received, :py:class:`mitogen.core.Router` first looks up the corresponding :py:class:`mitogen.core.Stream` it would use to send responses towards the context ID listed in the `auth_id` field, and if the looked up stream does not match the stream on which the message was received, the message is discarded and a warning is logged.

 This creates a trust chain leading up to the root of the tree, preventing downstream contexts from injecting messages appearing to be from the master or any more trustworthy parent.
-In this way, privileged functionality such as :py:data:`CALL_FUNCTION <mitogen.core.CALL_FUNCTION>` can base trust decisions on the accuracy of :py:ref:`src_id <stream-protocol>`.
+In this way, privileged functionality such as :py:data:`CALL_FUNCTION <mitogen.core.CALL_FUNCTION>` can base trust decisions on the accuracy of :py:ref:`auth_id <stream-protocol>`.

+The `auth_id` field is separate from `src_id` in order to support granting privilege to contexts that do not follow the tree's natural trust chain.
+This supports cases where siblings are permitted to execute code on one another, or where isolated processes can connect to a listener and communicate with an already established established tree.

 Future